Screamin' Cheetah Wheelies: History

 With the addition of Steve Burgess (bass guitar) replacing Randy Threet, the lineup was complete.
 The band chose their name from a The Far Side illustration by artist Gary Larson captioned "Cheetah Wheelies".
 The band added "Screamin (officially omitting the last letter in a nod to colloquial southern slang) and began playing local bars.
-The band was soon playing all the local venues including Ace of Clubs and 328 Performance Hall, but it was their residency shows at a small blues club called The Grapevine Cafe, next door to the world-famous Exit/In near Vanderbilt University, that gained industry attention.
+The band was soon playing all the local venues including Ace of Clubs, 328 Performance Hall, and the world famous Exit/In.
+However, it was their residency shows at a small blues club called The Grapevine Cafe, across the street from the now closed Gold Rush near Vanderbilt University, that gained industry attention.
 These shows were always a sold-out affair and led to the band being signed to Atlantic Records in 1993 by the infamous Jason Flom.

 The band released their debut, The Screamin' Cheetah Wheelies, in Oct 1993.
 The album reached #40 on the Billboard Heatseekers chart.
-The album was recorded at 315 Beale Studios in Memphis and produced by Paul Ebersold.
+The album was recorded at Ardent Studios in Memphis and produced by Paul Ebersold.
 Their single, "Shakin' the Blues", reached the album-rock top ten.

+The band was known for their relentless touring schedule.
+Upon the release of their debut CD in the fall of 1993, the band hit the road opening shows for The Warren Haynes Band.
+In 1994, SCW toured for several months straight opening shows with Meatloaf, The Allman Brothers Band and landed a coveted slot on the H.O.R.D.E. tour.

-In 1996, the band released Magnolia; this album's varied musical styles ranged from "Magnolia", a slow-burn build-up rock and roll epic, to "Gypsy Lullaby", a delicate ode showing Farris' blistering vocals at their best.
+In 1996, the band released Magnolia; this album's varied musical styles ranged from "Magnolia", a thunderous rock and roll epic, to "Gypsy Lullaby", a delicate ode showing Farris' blistering vocals at their best.
 "Magnolia" was produced by Michael Barbiero and featured a guest appearance by Warren Haynes of Gov't Mule.

 The band signed with Capricorn Records in 1997 and rereleased “Magnolia” with a different cover.